vargaking/vargaking/README.md

 😄 Discord is a pretty good platform and I like making it better (for me at least).
 I made some spambot, adminbot and others, whose are sadly hungarian bots, but I am working on making them open source and multilingual so more people can use them.
 In the past I learned some Blender to make some CG, you can check out my work on my Instagram profile.

-🔭 I am currently working on a project aiming on 3D image generation with AI.
+🔭 I am currently working on an open-source project called Project Axolotl, which is a very cool blockchain based, decentralized messaging app, you should check it out or better, support the development by your knowledge or by testing our product.

 📫 How to reach me: